 Each Day, Nokomis watched the spider at work, quietly spinning away.
-One day as she was watching him, her grandson came in “Nokomis-iya!” he shouted, glancing at the spider.
+One day as she was watching her, her grandson came in “Nokomis-iya!” he shouted, glancing at the spider.
 He stomped over to the spider, picked up a shoe and went to hit it.

-“No-keegwa,” the old lady whispered, “don’t hurt him.”
+“No-keegwa,” the old lady whispered, “don’t hurt her.”

 Soon the moon glistened on a magical silvery web moving gently in the window.
-“See how I spin?” he said.
+“See how I spin?” she said.
 “See and learn, for each web will snare bad dreams.
 Only good dreams will go through the small hole.
 This is my gift to you.
 Use it so that only good dreams will be remembered.
 The bad dreams will become hopelessly entangled in the web.